srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 1. Create a dataflow on **Data-Decision-ADM-ModelSnapshot**
 2. Source the dataflow with the **pyModelSnapshots** dataset
 3. Insert a Filter shape after the source dataset to filter on the models of interest.
 If you filter by rule that would be a condition on **.pyConfigurationName**.
-4. Create a Cassandra dataset as the destination.
+4. Create a Cassandra dataset (Decision Data Store) as the destination.
 The keys the system shows when saving it (model ID, snapshot time, application) are fine.

 There is an exercise in Pega Academy that covers similar steps, modifying the Prediction Studio based export - but that is really equivalent as this feature just generates the data flow that you build for yourself here.
-See (https://academy.pega.com/challenge/exporting-adaptive-model-data-external-analysis/v2).
+See [Exporting adaptive model data for external analysis in Pega Academy](https://academy.pega.com/challenge/exporting-adaptive-model-data-external-analysis/v2).

 <img src="/pegasystems/pega-datascientist-tools/blob/master/images/ds_mdl_export_dataflow.png">